 To counteract the notion that “a college can’t be any good if I’ve never heard of it”—another familiar student opinion—think about the people in your life who are happy and successful, and if they went to college, find out where.
 Even research where celebrities went to college.
 You’ll discover that most often the choice of college has less to do with success in life than it does the experience and the opportunities students take advantage of during those college years, coupled with personal qualities and traits.

 Employers and graduate schools are looking for outstanding skills and experience, not college pedigree.
 On the flip side of the process I pose this question to students: “Would you want college admission deans to ignore your application and the chance to learn all about your background and talents, only because they have not heard of your high school?”
 This question usually helps students to see that in looking beyond name recognition when searching for colleges, they’ll leave themselves open to more possibilities for colleges that will be a great fit for them.

 The simple truth is that the majority of the colleges and universities in this country admit more students than they deny.
 The college search process should be an enjoyable and memorable experience, not an exercise to be dreaded!
 This is not a trophy hunt, with a “winner takes all” philosophy.
-Students who are worried about their chances for college admission and are willing to investigate beyond the very narrow band of highly visible colleges will find many options that will lead to both a great fit—and a lifelong passion for learning.
+If you’re worried about your chances for college admission and you’re willing to investigate beyond the very narrow band of highly visible colleges, you’ll find that many options lead to both a great fit and a lifelong passion for learning.